drbrain/indigo-powerview/README.md

 For generation 2 hubs, you need the value from the "IP address" field even if you do not have a static IP configured.
-If the plugin stops controlling your shades and you find the IP Address has changed in the PowerView mobile app, you may need to set a static IP.
+If the plugin stops controlling your shades, and you find the IP Address has changed in the PowerView mobile app, you may need to set a static IP.
 Consult your router or access point documentation as well.